e-vinci/web3-2025/src/data/post/course-lessons/lesson-2-deploy-persistence.md

 - if you have a cors error, remember to allow your backend to serve request from your frontend in `app.js`.

 - If it complains about `generated/prisma` not being present, it's because it is in the `.gitignore`.
 This is on purpose and you need to update your render setting to use the following build command: `npm install && npx prisma generate --no-engine`.
-You can make a new "build" script in your `package.json` for keeping things easy.
+Make a new "build" script in your `package.json` for keeping things easy.

 Update your build command on render to `npm run build`.
 Update your start command for updating your DB schema as needed: `npx prisma db push && npm start`.
 We should use pre-start command for this (and rollback the deploy if it fails) but this feature is only available to paid plans.